kierdavis/site/pages/cordic.md

         return c, s
     }

-Finally, we will change $\phi$ so that it now holds $\theta -$ whatever it was holding before this change.
+Finally, we will change $\phi$ so that it now holds $\theta$ minus "whatever it was holding before this change".
 This replaces the comparison against $\theta$ with a comparison against $0$, which is simpler to compute:

     β ← [
         atan 2^0,